 If you have any alternate topic ideas we would be happy to write about that instead.
 We are excited for the opportunity to possibly be featured on your website!”

-Considering we cover technology, marketing and social media, I thought this was pretty hilarious.
+Considering we cover user-generated content, marketing and social media, I thought this was pretty hilarious.
 Less hilarious was when the emailer pinged me three days later to make sure I had seen his suggested topics, and wanting to know if I could publish them.

 My reply was brief – “Sorry, I don’t think this is a good fit.”